 From the Yarn fiber to the colors, every part of the Persian carpet is traditionally hand-made from natural ingredients over the course of many months.
 This arduous process is shown in the Japanese/Iranian film .
-In the 8th century A.D.A Azarbaijan Province was among the largest centers of carpet and rough carpet (ziloo) weaving in Iran.
-The Province of Tabrestan, besides paying taxes, sent 600 carpets to the courts of caliphs in Baghdad every year.
+In the 8th century A.D.A Azerbaijan Province was among the largest centers of carpet and rough carpet (ziloo) weaving in Iran.
+The Province of Tabaristan, besides paying taxes, sent 600 carpets to the courts of caliphs in Baghdad every year.
 At that time, the main items exported from that region were carpets, and small carpets for saying Prayers (also known as prayer mats).
-Furthermore, the carpets of Khorassan, and Bukhara, because of their prominent designs and motifs, were in high demand among purchasers.
+Furthermore, the carpets of Khorasan, and Bukhara, because of their prominent designs and motifs, were in high demand among purchasers.
 The most famous Persian carpet from this period is a large Safavid (1501–1736) example known as the Ardabil Carpet, in the Victoria and Albert Museum in London, which in fact is now a combination of two original carpets, with another piece from the second in Los Angeles .This has been the subject of endless copies ranging in size from small to full scale).
 There is much variety among classical Persian carpets of the 16th and 17th century.
 There are numerous sub-regions that contribute distinctive designs to Persian carpets of this period such as Tabriz.

 The Fundamentals of Rug Making